AgoraIO/agora_doc_source/en-US/markdown/Interactive Broadcast/start_live_android.md

    In `/app/java/com.example.<projectname>/MainActivity`, add the following lines:

     ```java
-    // Fill the App ID of your project generated on Agora Console
+    // Fill the App ID of your project generated on Agora Console.
     private String appId = "";
-    // Fill the channel name
+    // Fill the channel name.
     private String channelName = "";
-    // Fill the temp token generated on Agora Console
+    // Fill the temp token generated on Agora Console.
     private String token = "";

     private RtcEngine mRtcEngine;

     private final IRtcEngineEventHandler mRtcEventHandler = new IRtcEngineEventHandler() {
         @Override
-        // Listen for the remote host joining the channel to get the uid of the host
+        // Listen for the remote host joining the channel to get the uid of the host.
         public void onUserJoined(int uid, int elapsed) {
             runOnUniThread(new Runnable() {
                 @Override
                 public void run() {
-                    // Call setupRemoteVideo to set the remote video view after getting uid from the onUserJoined callback
+                    // Call setupRemoteVideo to set the remote video view after getting uid from the onUserJoined callback.
                     setupRemoteVideo(uid);
                 }
             });